BIS FMCS Certification for Foreign Manufacturers - Standphill India

 Documents Required for BIS FMCS Certification

-Foreign manufacturers must prepare several technical and compliance documents before applying for BIS certification.
+Foreign manufacturers must prepare several technical and compliance documents before applying for BIS certification:

-• company registration certificate
+• Company registration certificate

-• manufacturing licence
+• Manufacturing licence

-• factory layout and manufacturing process flow chart
+• Factory layout and manufacturing process flow chart

-• list of manufacturing machinery
+• List of manufacturing machinery

-• list of testing equipment available in factory laboratory
+• List of testing equipment available in factory laboratory

-• calibration certificates of testing equipment
+• Calibration certificates of testing equipment

-• quality control personnel details
+• Quality control personnel details

-• raw material test certificates
+• Raw material test certificates

-• product test reports
+• Product test reports

-• AIR documents
+• AIR documents and appointment letter

-• undertaking from manufacturer
+• Undertaking from manufacturer

 Standphill India assists in collecting, preparing, reviewing, and organizing all required documents to reduce delays and improve approval efficiency.